avito-tech/avito-android/docs/content/ci/LintWorkerApiWorkaround.md

 ## Implementation

-We introduced `preInstrumentation` task for ui-tests, that depends on same tasks as instrumentation one's, but doing nothing other than `mustRunAfter` point to lint task, moving it next to ui-tests.
+We have introduced `preInstrumentation` task for ui-tests, that depends on same tasks as instrumentation one's, but doing nothing other than `mustRunAfter` point to lint task, moving it next to ui-tests.